emqx/blog/en/202108/how-to-use-mqtt-in-php.md

 MQTT communication belongs to a network communication scenario outside the HTTP system.
 Due to the limitation of PHP characteristics, using the extensions for network communication such as Swoole/Workerman in the PHP system can bring a better experience.
 Its use will not be repeated in this article.
 The relevant MQTT client libraries are as follows:

 - [workerman/mqtt](https://packagist.org/packages/workerman/mqtt)：Asynchronous MQTT client for PHP based on workerman.
-- [simps/mqtt](https://packagist.org/packages/simps/mqtt)：MQTT Protocol Analysis and Coroutine Client for PHP.
+- [simps/mqtt](https://packagist.org/packages/simps/mqtt)：[MQTT protocol](https://www.emqx.com/en/mqtt) Analysis and Coroutine Client for PHP.